A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

 The Kansas City Beacon is a non-profit online news outlet focused on in-depth journalism in the public interest.
-It launched in 2020 and is part of The Beacon, a regional nonprofit news network serving Kansas and Missouri.
+It launched in March 2020 and is part of The Beacon, a regional nonprofit news network serving Kansas and Missouri.
 Beacon stories are revelatory, contextual, data-driven and solutions-driven.
 Our reporting centers around issues in health care, education, economics, environment and civic engagement.
-Meet our journalists here.
-Meet our Community Advisory Board here.
-Meet our Board of Directors here.